 - Platonic Life Partners: With Mary Magdelene in the past.

-- Physical God: He possess the "power of God".
+- Physical God: He possesses the "power of God".

 - Power Gives You Wings: In Episode I and several artworks.